 Adopting U2: A Love Story for academic Courses

-We invite a new approach to “supplemental” materials traditionally offered in support of an academic book like U2: A Love Story that is adopted for a college classroom or advanced high school course: virtual team-teaching and engaged student support.
+We invite a new approach to supplemental materials traditionally offered in support of an academic book like U2: A Love Story for college classrooms or advanced high school courses: virtual team-teaching and engaged student support.

-One of my students once sent an email to the author of an academic article we were using in Media Studies for a short 3-page rhetorical analysis of film.
-The article’s author emailed him back with an encouraging message, also during that class meeting.
-Alternately, I have had students lose faith in the field when they reach out to an author and that author curtly responded, “buy the book,” instead of providing that student with a thoughtful response to their question.
+One of my students once sent an email, during our class meeting actually, to the author of an academic article we were using in Media Studies for a film analysis.
+The author emailed him back during class and my student shared with us this author's encouraging and constructive email response.
+I have also had students lose faith in academics when they reach out to an author who curtly responds “buy the book” instead of providing that student with a thoughtful response or gratitude.

-I invite an engaged, open, and free interaction with your students with me and Susan throughout the run of your academic semester with our book by way of a variety of digital communication platforms.
-If you are thinking of using our book in your classroom, contact me (firstname.lastname@example.org) and let’s talk.
+Therefore, we invite an engaged, open and ongoing interaction with your students throughout the run of your academic semester by way of a variety of digital communication platforms.
+If you are thinking of using our book in your classroom, contact me (email@example.com) and let’s talk.

-Our book takes U2 as its case study for understanding how folks translate their personal experience with an otherwise impersonal and commercialized entertainment medium into their identity, social justice activism, and community formation-membership.
+Our book takes U2 as its case study for understanding how folks translate their personal experience with an otherwise impersonal and commercialized entertainment medium into their personal identity, social justice engagement, and community formation-membership.
 This is familiar territory for both of us.
-Susan and I have published academic articles on music, music performance, and U2, and each of these serve as additional resources for students and courses on music, media studies criticism, and popular culture:
+Susan and I have published academic articles on music and music audiences featuring U2 and each of these serve as additional resources for students and courses on music and popular culture:

 U2: A Love Story is one book in a series -- Communication Perspectives in Popular Culture -- that takes seriously the cultural impact factors associated with popular culture.
 Series editors Andrew Herrmann and Art Herbig explain the importance of this conspicuous intersection: "The way popular culture helps construct, define, and impact everyday reality must be taken seriously, specifically because popular culture is, simply, popular.
 Rather than assuming that popular culture is an unimportant place of fantastical make-believe with no impact beyond the screen, this series studies popular culture and what it can tell us about identity, gender, organizations, power, relationships, and numerous other subjects."